Anush008/docquery-rs/README.md

 # docquery-rs
-docquery-rs is a that applies text embedding and generation models to produce valid answers to user queries about a PDF uploaded by the user.
+docquery-rs is a Rust back-end that applies text embedding and generation models to produce valid answers to user queries about a PDF uploaded by the user.

 ## Tech